mothur/mothur.github.io/_wiki/costello_stool_analysis.md

      qfile=stool.trim.qual

-This command can be helpful if you quit out of mothur in the middle of an analysis, or if you find that mothur isn\'t using the correct files.
+This command can be helpful if you quit out of mothur in the middle of an analysis, or if you find that mothur isn't using the correct files.
 For example, you can re-run the last summary.seqs command as follows\...

     mothur > summary.seqs()